alistairmccarten/facegify/README.md

 # facegify
-An iMessenger extension that detects the users facial expression and outputs related GIFs using Giphy and Skybiometry API - built with React native.
+A mobile application that detects the users facial expression and outputs related GIFs using Giphy and Skybiometry API - built with React native.

  ## Images
  <img src=https://i.imgur.com/xgCM5Pd.png>